Most OpsGenie alternatives lists are out of date.

 This is where most comparison articles get it wrong.

-OpsGenie bundled on-call and incident management in one price.
+OpsGenie packaged on-call and incident management together.
 Most alternatives don't.
 The headline price on a vendor's website is usually just incident response.
 On-call scheduling, the thing every OpsGenie team actually needs, is a separate line item.

 | Tool | What they advertise | What you actually pay with on-call | 20-person team, annual |